d8adrvn/smart_sprinkler/24_Zone_Controller/README.md

 1. Order the hardware
 2. Add SmartThings hub to your home network, download app to your iPhone
 3. Obtain a Maker/Developer account for SmartThings (graph.api.smartthings.com)
-4. Connect Pins/Wires Between the Arduino controller, ThingShield and Relay Boards.
+4. Assemble the Arduino controller, ThingShield and 8 Channel Relay.
-5. Download the Arduino developer environment and import the irrigation controller sketch as well as the required libraries for SmartThings and the Timer library.
+5. Get the software.
+Download the Arduino developer environment and import the irrigation controller sketch as well as the required libraries for SmartThings and the Timer library.
+6. Install the program code on the Arduino
-6. Add Arduino to your SmartThings hub using your iPhone app
+7. Add Arduino to your SmartThings hub using your iPhone app
-7. Go to graph.api.smartthings.com
+8. Go to graph.api.smartthings.com
   1. On My Device Types, create a new device type and paste in the device type code.
 Save & Publish
   2. On My SmartApps, create a new Smart App and paste in the smart app code.
 Save & Publish
-8. Go to My Devices, select the Arduino and edit the Device Type and select the Irrigation Controller device type (7.i.)
+9. Go to My Devices, select the Arduino and edit the Device Type and select the Irrigation Controller device handler
-9. Test out system
+10. From your the SmartThings app on your SmartPhone, find your "sprinkler" system and open the Device Handler.
+Click on the "sprocket" icon in the top right corner and manually enter times for each of your zones.
+11. Go ahead and test our your project by activating each zone, watch for the LED's to light on your boards and listen for a click when the relay activates.
+If everything checks out, you are ready to connect the project to your irrigation system.
-10. Wire the Arduino to your irrigation system
+11. Wire the Arduino to your irrigation system
+12. Test out system by manually pressing each of the tiles and confirming your zones activate

 You now have a smarter lawn!